Ultimate Burlington Real Estate Investing Guide for 2026

 Housing

-The median home value in Burlington is , compared to the state median of and the United States median market worth that is .
+In Burlington, the median home market worth is , while the median in the state is , and the US median market worth is .

-In the rental market, the median gross rent in Burlington is .
-The median gross rent amount throughout the state is , while the nation’s median gross rent is .
+In the lease market, the median gross rent in Burlington is .
+The same indicator across the state is , with a national gross median of .

-The rate of occupied houses and apartments in Burlington is , and the rate of unoccupied single-family and apartment buildings is .
+The percentage of occupied homes and apartments in Burlington is , and the rate of vacant homes and multi-family units is .

 Housing Quick Stats